 APERC will continue to disseminate the results of the Outlook seventh edition.
-Preparation of the eighth edition Outlook will contribute to ongoing techno-economic analysis of efficiency and intensity objectives.
+Assumptions and scenarios for the Outlook eighth edition will contribute to the ongoing techno-economic analysis of efficiency and intensity objectives.

 B. TOPICAL STUDIES

 APERC will encourage its researchers to conduct research on energy affairs and policies in the APEC region for the interest of APEC economies as well as for the preparation of the Outlook eighth edition.